Simalexa/Binar-Tree/README.md

 # Binar-Tree

-Program to create BinarTree with integer alement.
+Program to create BinarTree with integer element.
 Program can:
 1. Add node to the tree
 2. Delete tree
 3. Find element in the tree